quantling/pyndl/doc/source/examples.rst

 As the data in table 1 are artificial we can generate such a file for this example by expanding table 1 randomly regarding the frequency of occurrence of each event.
-The resulting event file ``lexample.tab.gz`` (which you can find in the subdirectory ``data``) consists of 420 lines (419 = sum of frequencies + 1 header) and looks like the following (nevertheless you are encouraged to take a closer look at this file using any text editor of your choice):
+The resulting event file `lexample.tab.gz`_ consists of 420 lines (419 = sum of frequencies + 1 header) and looks like the following (nevertheless you are encouraged to take a closer look at this file using any text editor of your choice):

 =================  =============
 Cues               Outcomes